clivetong/Talks/QuickDiveIntoNoSQL/README.md

 ### Where are we going?

 - What does NoSQL mean?
-- Why not always Sql Server?
+- Why not always relational?
+- The challenges - RUM/CAP
+- The famous four (+1)
+- And the others
+- And one database to rule them all

 ---

 ### What does NoSQL mean?

-- referring to Sequel the implementation
+- referring to "not the language" but its model
 - relational tables
 - foreign keys
 - serialization modes (locks)

-- no the language, as we'll see variants of that used

 ---

 ### What does NoSQL mean?

-- not only Sql
-- where Sql means a relational database
+- "NOT ONLY SQL"

 ---

 ### What makes up a SQL database?

 - base this on Sql Server
+- a transaction log (WAL)
-- a set of data pages and a transaction log
+- a set of data pages
 - indexing structures (likely a BTree)
 - with other secondary indexes
+- lock manager

 ---